peterbchi/peterbchi.github.io/content/authors/admin/_index.md

 ## About Me

-I recently joined the Halıcıoğlu Data Science Institute as an Associate Teaching Professor in 2025.
+I recently joined the Halıcıoğlu Data Science Institute at UC San Diego as an Associate Teaching Professor in 2025.

 [This page is currently still under construction].